 |Scotts Miracle-Gro (NYSE:SMG)||Ancillary provider|

-The company owns retail cannabis stores in 12 states across the U.S. and operates 13 manufacturing facilities.
+Green Thumb Industries (OTC:GTBIF)owns retail cannabis stores in 12 states across the U.S. and operates 13 manufacturing facilities.
 Green Thumb holds licenses for 96 retail cannabis locations but has opened only a little over half that many stores.
-That, along with the opportunity to expand into additional states (especially New Jersey, with its new recreational marijuana market), gives the company a significant growth runway.

-The COVID-19 pandemic disrupted IIP’s business a little, though, with three tenants receiving temporary rent deferrals due to coronavirus-related financial headwinds.
-But the company has still been able to deliver phenomenal growth during the pandemic.
-It’s highly profitable.
-Also, because the company is organized as a real estate investment trust (REIT), IIP must return at least 90% of its taxable income to shareholders in the form of dividends.
+The COVID-19 pandemic disrupted IIP’s business somewhat, with three tenants receiving temporary rent deferrals.
+The ancillary company has still grown phenomenally during the pandemic and is highly profitable.
+Because the company is organized as a real estate investment trust (REIT), IIP returns at least 90% of its taxable income to shareholders.

 Scotts Miracle-Gro (NYSE:SMG) is another company benefiting from the same trends that have boosted GrowGeneration’s sales.
 The company’s Hawthorne Gardening subsidiary ranks as a leading supplier of hydroponic gardening products to the cannabis industry.